-Bacterial gene abundance varied from 4.71×109 to 5.93×109 copies g-1 dry soil, which was much higher than fungal gene abundance (Fig. 3).
-Warming and grazing both increased the bacterial gene abundance in soils (P<0.01), but there was no interaction effect between them on bacterial gene abundance (Table 1).
+Bacterial gene abundance varied from 4.71×10^9 to 5.93×10^9 copies g-1 dry soil, which was much higher than fungal gene abundance (Fig. 3).
+Warming and grazing both increased the bacterial gene abundance in soil (P < 0.01), but there was no interaction effect between them on bacterial gene abundance (Table 1).
 By comparison, fungal gene abundance showed no difference across all treatments.

-3.3 Nitrification enzyme activity and potential of N2O production from denitrification of bacteria and fungi
+3.3 Nitrification enzyme activity and potential of N2O production from denitrification of bacteria and fungi treatments than under the no-warming treatments (P = 0.05) (Table 1).